 Age-Appropriate Christmas Activities

-Try these fun-filled, age-appropriate activities that will direct children, and adults, back to the true meaning of the holiday, to celebrate Emmanuel, God who is with us.
+Try these fun-filled, age-appropriate activities that will direct children, and adults, back to the true meaning of the holiday, to focus on Jesus and celebrate Emmanuel, God who is with us.

 - In order to avoid making Christmas a “don’t touch holiday” for little ones, give them fun things they can touch.

 - Move glass ornaments and lights up to higher branches on the Christmas tree, and help your child make fun decorations for the bottom.

 - String pieces of colored tissue paper cut into squares onto shoestrings to hang as garland.

 - Get out the glitter and make paper ornaments.